ob0117/Bayesian-Learning-Nengo/README.md

-# Bayesian Learning in Nengo
+# Adding Bayesian learning to Nengo!